Houn Jiyu-Kennett: Illness and visions

 Around four months into her 'third kensho', Jiyu-Kennett regained her health and again assumed her position as Abbess of Shasta Abbey for the next 20 years until her death on November 6, 1996.
 According to Jiyu-Kennett, her experiences are not uncommon, but are rarely spoken of; she regarded publishing her own experiences as a way to acknowledge the existence and validity of such experiences, which, according to her, may contribute to further insight after initial awakening.
 She acknowledged the risks and potential for controversy in publishing her account, but felt that the benefits of releasing such information outweighed the risks.

-According to Kay, "Kennett’s visionary experiences – and also her ambivalence about the status of their content – are not unprecedented within the Zen tradition.
-Soto literature includes numerous accounts, as noted especially by Faure (2001) Visions of powere, described by the founders of Soto Zen, Dogen and Keizan.
-Yet, Dogen and Keizan "also both warned against seeing visions or unusual spiritual experiences as the goal of practice."
+According to Kay, "Kennett's visionary experiences – and also her ambivalence about the status of their content – are not unprecedented within the Zen tradition.
+Soto literature includes numerous accounts, as noted especially by Faure (2000) Visions of power, described by the founders of Soto Zen, Dogen and Keizan.
+Dogen and Keizan "also both warned against seeing visions or unusual spiritual experiences as the goal of practice". but were clear that such things can occur along the way.